 Multiple GSSJC teams, including a crisis management team, a focus group and the council’s Operating Committee continuously evaluate the current state of COVID-19 in our communities.
 This meter will be reviewed and updated as deemed necessary and members will receive a communication from GSSJC’s COVID-19 task force at least once a month.

 GSSJC will provide rules that members must comply within each stage, as well as COVID-19 Safety Precautions for Girl Scout Gatherings.
 Members are always expected to follow any additional local restrictions.

-- Locally: No in-person activities are permitted beyond the household level.
+No in-person Girl Scout gatherings are permitted beyond the household level.

-- Council-wide: at this stage the TMC dashboard indicates overall improvement in the 9-county region.
-GSSJC may begin planning some programs and events that bring girls together from different communities, while continuing safety protocols and potentially limiting event size or capacity.
+At this stage, local health and government authorities indicate an overall improvement in GSSJC’s 26-county region.
+GSSJC may begin planning some programs and events that bring girls together from different communities while continuing safety protocols and limiting event size or capacity.
 Travel MAY be considered depending on the status of both home and destination of the traveling group.
-Monitor council guidance for travel restriction status and whether it is lifted.

 Volunteers may begin planning overnight troop and special-interest

 group activities as well as other day programs with limited event size